 - + Drapery and Blind Cords Keep drapery and blind cords out of reach of cribs and children, as they a pose strangulation and entanglement hazard. - + Furniture Any dresser, shelves or similar equipment should be appropriately anchored to the wall to prevent them from accidentally tipping over.
 Any lower drawers of dressers, file cabinets or similar furniture should be equipped with appropriate latches to keep children from being able to open them.
-Any items with glass and/or mirrors that is easily breakable should be removed or limited.

-+ First Aid Kit

-- Keep a kit in an accessible location. - Inventory the kit on a regular basis. - + Hot Water Temperature Periodically test hot water temperature to ensure that the temperature does not exceed 120 degrees Fahrenheit. - + Plastic Bags Remove all plastic bags from the nursery area. - + Poison Hazards Store potentially dangerous products, including medicines and cleaning supplies, in original, labeled containers in locked cabinets. - + Stairways Properly protect access to stairways.
+Any items with glass and/or mirrors that is easily breakable should be removed or limited. - + First Aid Kit - Keep a kit in an accessible location. - Inventory the kit on a regular basis. - Consider keeping a log of when and who conducted the first aid kit inventory. - + Hot Water Temperature - Periodically test hot water temperature to ensure that the temperature does not exceed 120 degrees Fahrenheit. - Consider keeping a log of when and who tested the water. - + Plastic Bags Remove all plastic bags from the nursery area. - + Poison Hazards Store potentially dangerous products, including medicines and cleaning supplies, in original, labeled containers in locked cabinets. - + Stairways Properly protect access to stairways.